Tropical Fukaya Algebras: The toric case

-\begin{proposition} Let $X:=X_P$ be a toric piece of a broken manifold $\bX$ as in the previous paragraph, all whose torus-invariant divisors are boundary divisors of $\bX$.
-Let $L \subset X$ be a toric Lagrangian.
-Let $\Gamma$ be a type of relative map (see definition \ref{def:relmap}).
-Any map $u$ of type $\Gamma$ is regular, and therefore, the moduli space of maps $\M_\Gamma(X)$ is a manifold of expected dimension.
+In this section, we consider the question of regularity for horizontally constant maps.
+These are maps in a toric fibration whose image is contained in a single fiber.
+Therefore, we wish to show that, in a toric variety with standard almost complex structure, spheres that intersect torus-invariant divisors at isolated points are regular.
+The maps are allowed to have a single tropical marking, in which case, the evaluation map at the marking is submersive.
+This result is used in the proof of transversality in the previous section to analyze horizontally constant components.

-Let $z_e$ be a marked point corresponding to an edge $e \in \Edge_\black(\Gamma)$ that maps to a torus-invariant submanifold $Y \subset X$.
-Then, the leading order evaluation map (as in \eqref{eq:asym3})
+\begin{proposition} Suppose $\XX$ has a cylindrical almost complex structure.
+Let $\Gamma$ be a type of relative map with a single vertex $v$, the vertex $v$ being of sphere type and horizontally constant.
+Any map $u: S_v^\circ \to \XX_{P(v)}$ of type $\Gamma$ is regular, and therefore, the moduli space of maps $\M_\Gamma(\XX)$ is a manifold of expected dimension.
+For a tropical marking $z_e$ corresponding to any edge $e \in \Edge_\trop(\Gamma)$, the projected tropical evaluation map

 is submersive. \end{proposition}